-If you’re looking for a quick, easy way to 10x your attractiveness to women, then look no further than my 7 Strategies to Develop Your Masculinity.
+If you’re looking for a quick, easy way to 10x your attractiveness to women, then look no further than my 7 Strategies Secrets Program.
 It fixes the underlying problem with your game, by making you more MASCULINE, and thus far more naturally attractive to women.

 This is your life, and no amount of bitching or theorizing will change the fact that things aren’t the way you want them to be.
 Fundamentally, when it really comes down to it, nobody can control your life accept for you.
 Indulging in constant “black pill” videos and articles is just another way to avoid self-responsibility.

 So go out there and take action.
 You’re not making enough money?
 Then start a business on the side.
 You’re not as happy as you could be?
 Figure out why, and make a change.
 You’re not dating the women you want?
 Work on your appearance, practice game, and take more action.
 Do this, and in a year, you won’t even remember what the “black pill” was.